MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 ### Task 4

 With a hold in place, you will create a search query.
-Once your search is complete you will go export and download the results for future investigation.
+Once your search is complete, the eDiscovery supports actions, such as exporting and downloading the results for future investigation.
 Note:  Searches associated with an eDiscovery (Standard) case are not listed on the Content search page in the Microsoft Purview compliance portal.
 These searches are listed only on the Searches page of the associated eDiscovery (Standard) case.

 1. Open the SC900 Test Case tab on your browser.